Demetyldrm/Client-Inventory-tracking/README.md

-Application:
-Creating a GUI based scheduling desktop application
-I created an Inventory tracking desktop application using Java OOP and MVC principals, JavaFX and Scenebuilder.
+Project name: Inventory tracker
+I created an Inventory tracking desktop application using Java OOP and MVC principals and JavaFX.
+I also used  Scenebuilder to create a GUI mock-up .In this app, I used a scenario where a small manifacturing company uses this app to track its inventory.
+The users can add, modify and delete parts from their inventory.
+They can also add, modify and delete products.
+They can search parts and products by name or ID number.